unl-nimbus-lab/pymavswarm/examples/README.md

 Several examples have been implemented to demonstrate how to use and extend the `pymavswarm` library.
 The implemented examples include:

-- `arming.py`: demonstrates how to arm and disarm swarm agents
+- `arming.py`: demonstrates how to arm and disarm swarm agents.
-- `check_state.py`: demonstrates how to check the state of swarm agents; also demonstrates how to log data to a [`tlog`](https://ardupilot.org/copter/docs/common-mission-planner-telemetry-logs.html) file
+- `check_state.py`: demonstrates how to check the state of swarm agents; also demonstrates how to log data to a [`tlog`](https://ardupilot.org/copter/docs/common-mission-planner-telemetry-logs.html) file.
-- `companion_computer.py`: demonstrates how to send commands from a companion computer
+- `companion_computer.py`: demonstrates how to send commands from a companion computer.
-- `custom_observer.py`: demonstrates how to implement a callback for an agent state change
+- `custom_observer.py`: demonstrates how to implement a callback for an agent state change.
-- `goto.py`: demonstrates how to command an agent to fly to a specified location using a configuration file; an example configuration file is provided in `resources/goto.yaml`
+- `goto.py`: demonstrates how to command an agent to fly to a specified location using a configuration file; an example configuration file is provided in `resources/goto.yaml`.
+- `mission_report.py`: demonstrates how to use the `parse_log_file` method to create a mission report.
-- `set_flight_mode.py`: demonstrates how to set the agents' flight mode
+- `set_flight_mode.py`: demonstrates how to set the agents' flight mode.
-- `set_home_position.py`: demonstrates how to set the swarm agents' home position
+- `set_home_position.py`: demonstrates how to set the swarm agents' home position.
-- `set_parameter.py`: demonstrates how to set an agent's parameter
+- `set_parameter.py`: demonstrates how to set an agent's parameter.
-- `subclass_mavswarm.py`: demonstrates how to extend the functionality of `MavSwarm`
+- `subclass_mavswarm.py`: demonstrates how to extend the functionality of `MavSwarm`.
-- `takeoff_sequence.py`: demonstrates how to execute a full takeoff sequence
+- `takeoff_sequence.py`: demonstrates how to execute a full takeoff sequence.

 ## Running the examples